-If your seat post is not inserted in the seat tube as described in B.1 above, the seat post may break, which could cause you to lose control and fall.
+If your seat post is not inserted in the seat tube as described in B.1 above, the seat post, binder or even frame may break, which could cause you to lose control and fall.

-2. Front and back adjustment.
+- 2. Front and back adjustment.
 The saddle can be adjusted forward or back to help you get the optimal position on the bike.
-Ask your dealer to set the saddle for your optimal riding position and to show you how to make this adjustment.
-If you choose to make your own front and back adjustment, make sure that the clamp mechanism is clamping on the straight part of the saddle rails and is not touching the curved part of the rails (fig. 5), and that you are using the recommended torque on the clamping fastener(s) (Appendix D or the manufacturer's instructions).

-3. Saddle angle adjustment.
+Ask your authorized retailer to set the saddle for your optimal riding position and to show you how to make this adjustment.
+If you choose to make your own front and back adjustment, make sure that the clamp mechanism is clamping on the straight part of the saddle rails and is not touching the curved part of the rails, and that you are using the recommended torque on the clamping fastener(s) (Appendix E or the manufacturer's instructions). - 3.
+Saddle angle adjustment.
 Most people prefer a horizontal saddle; but some riders like the saddle nose angled up or down just a little.
-Your dealer can adjust saddle angle or teach you how to do it.
-If you choose to make your own saddle angle adjustment and you have a single bolt saddle clamp on your seat post, it is critical that you loosen the clamp bolt sufficiently to allow any serrations on the mechanism to disengage before changing the saddle's angle, and then that the serrations fully reengage before you tighten the clamp bolt to the recommended torque (Appendix D or the manufacturer's instructions).
+Your authorized retailer can adjust saddle angle or teach you how to do it.
+If you choose to make your own saddle angle adjustment and you have a single bolt saddle clamp on your seat post, it is critical that you loosen the clamp bolt sufficiently to allow any serations on the mechanism to disengage before changing the saddle's angle, and then that the serrations fully re-engage before you tighten the clamp bolt to the recommended torque (Appendix E or the manufacturer's instructions).